 - Do they tend to buy products at a particular time of the year?

 With this set of data, you can then target acquisition campaigns at people who fit your most profitable customer list.
 You can also use your customer profiles to help your advertising team choose the best media channels for its messages.

 It’s worth mentioning that, once you find your profitable customers, you don’t need to ditch or ignore your unprofitable ones.
 You can turn your unprofitable customers into profitable ones by expanding your relationship with them.

 Expanding your relationship means engaging with your current unprofitable subscribers by offering them content they find interesting, valuable, and even entertaining.
 You could also send them discounts, although you should proceed with caution.
 If you send too many discounts, you could end up destroying your profit margins.

-In this article, you have learned how you need to think about data analysis for your email marketing campaigns.
-You have seen Avinash Kaushik’s Trinity framework for analyzing the results of your campaign.
-Then, you discovered how to define the data you need to use on your campaigns.
-Finally, you’ ve seen how to segment your audience, tailor and time your message, and analyze your results using data.
+In this article, you had a chance to learn how vital it is to think about data analysis for your email marketing campaigns.
+You’ve seen Avinash Kaushik’s Trinity framework for analyzing the results of your campaign.
+You then discovered how to define the data you need to use to define the success of your campaigns, while using that information to compare where you stand amongst your industry as a whole.
+Finally, you’ve seen how to segment your audience, tailor and time your message, and analyze your results using data.

 The data you use to drive your campaigns can now help you get the results you desire.
 When collecting your data, make sure you’re gathering important information on the following metrics: